-Other potential sources of labor include the Girl Scouts of America, the Boys Scouts of America, and Camp Fire, all of which whose participants would receive a badge embroidered with a wall and a sombrero-wearing cactus for services rendered along with a free red baseball cap and a complementary tangerine.
-Those students that could afford to continue their education would also be welcome to aid in the construction process in return for receiving their mandatory service hours as per their schools' graduation requirements, but the participation fee still ought to be charged in order to remind participants that America is a land of equal opportunity where discrimination by economic class is not tolerated except in the form of tax cuts for the wealthy.
+Other potential sources of labor include the Girl Scouts of America, the Boys Scouts of America, and Camp Fire, all of which whose participants would receive a badge embroidered with a wall and a sombrero-wearing cactus for services rendered.
+Those students that could afford to continue their education would also be welcome to aid in the construction process in return for fulfillment of mandatory service hours as per their schools' graduation requirements, but the participation fee still ought to be charged, as America is a land of equal opportunity where discrimination by economic class is not tolerated except in the form of tax cuts for the wealthy, of course.

-With the obvious benefits of such a simple solution in mind, it is unbelievable that others would prefer any other proposal presented to them, as with instances like the reevaluation of immigration policy, the implementation of a border "firewall," the distribution of funds to organizations such as ICE or the Border Patrol, the extension and strengthening of the already existing border fencing, or perhaps even the rejection of wall construction at all.
-You may accept this solution with the absolute assurances that I will soon be leaving public education and thus have no conflict of interest that may undermine the validity of this solution.
+With the obvious benefits of such a simple solution in mind, it is unbelievable that others would prefer any other proposal presented to them, such as the reevaluation of immigration policy, the implementation of a border "firewall," the distribution of funds to organizations such as ICE or the Border Patrol, the extension and strengthening of existing border fencing, or perhaps even the rejection of wall construction at all.
+You may accept this solution with my assurances that I will soon be leaving public education and thus have no conflict of interest that may undermine its integrity.